 - [mandatory:] Ensure that the licensing elements (especially all notices that refer to the GPL-2.0 and to the absence of any warranty) are retained in your package in the form in which you have received them. - [mandatory:] Ensure that the distributed source code package contains a conspicuous, easy to find copyright notice and disclaimer of warranty.
 If these elements are missing, add a new file containing the main copyright notice and the disclaimer of warranty in the form which is textually defined by the GPL-2.0 license itself.
 (Yes, repeat the disclaimer although it is also part of the license itself and although you are required to hand the license itself over to the receiver.) - [mandatory:] Give the recipient a copy of the GPL-2.0 license.
-If it is not already part of the software package, add it. - [mandatory:] Retain all existing copyright notices. - [mandatory:] Make the source code of the distributed software publicly available: Push the source code package into a repository under your control and make it downloadable via the Internet.
-Ensure, that this repository is online for at least 3 years after you ceased distributing the software package. - [mandatory:] Insert an easy to find description into the distribution package that explains how and where the code can be retrieved. - [mandatory:] Execute the to-do list of use case GPL-2.0-C8 for the source code that you publish. - [mandatory:] Mark all modifications of the source code of the library (snimoli) thoroughly within the source code and include the date of the modification.
+If it is not already part of the software package, add it.647 - [mandatory:] Retain all existing copyright notices. - [mandatory:] Make the source code of the distributed software publicly available: Push the source code package into a repository under your control and make it downloadable via the Internet.
+Ensure, that this repository is online for at least 3 years after you ceased distributing the software package. - [mandatory:] Insert an easy to find description into the distribution package that explains how and where the code can be retrieved. - [mandatory:] Execute the to-do list of use case GPL-2.0-C8 for the source code that you publish.648

-$^{647)}$ For implementing the handover of files correctly $\rightarrow$ OSLiC, p.
+647) For implementing the handover of files correctly \rightarrow OSLiC, p.
 127

-&lt;sup>648) Making the code accessible via a repository means distributing the software in the form of source code.
-Hence, you must also fulfill all tasks of the corresponding use case.
+$^{^{648)}}$ Making the code accessible via a repository means distributing the software in the form of

-- [mandatory:] Arrange your modifications of the library in a way that they are covered by existing GPL-2.0 licensing statements.
-If you add new source code files to the library, insert a header containing your copyright line and a licensing statement in the form recommended by the GPL-2.0. - [voluntary:] Create a modification text file, if such a file does not yet exist.
+- [mandatory:] Mark all modifications of the source code of the library (snimoli) thoroughly within the source code and include the date of the modification. - [mandatory:] Arrange your modifications of the library in a way that they are covered by existing GPL-2.0 licensing statements.
+If you add new source code files to the library, insert a header containing your copyright line and a licensing statement in the form recommended by the GPL-2.0.649 - [voluntary:] Create a modification text file, if such a file does not yet exist.
 Add a description of your modifications on a functional level to the modification text file. - [voluntary:] Let the documentation of your distribution and/or your additional material also reproduce the content of the existing copyright notices, a hint to the software name, a link to its homepage, the respective disclaimer of warranty, and a link to the GPL-2.0.